Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 I plucked the fruit that dangled from the plant and examined it.
 The round, dark purplish bulb that weighted down from the low-growing plants along the ground looked hardly menacing to me.

-I was currently at the outer edge of the kingdom, close to the northern border of Purnesia.
+I was currently at the outer edge of the kingdom, close to the southern border of Purnesia.
 Saki had joined me as my ‘bodyguard’ for this trip.
 It didn’t hurt to have an extra pair of eyes, especially since we had to be wary of our neighbor to the north.

 “Name’s Favian.
 In charge of the back and forth trading between the towns up here.”
 The man, a weaselly-looking guy with buck-toothed pursed lips, introduced himself to us.
 He was dressed in the manner of a commoner who kept what decent clothing he had neat and tidy to leave a decent impression.
 I had heard from Dengel that he was looking for an opportunity to make it big and work in the bigger cities.